LOKI: Large-scale Data Reconstruction Attack against Federated Learning through Model Manipulation: Introduction

-Secure aggregation poses a large problem for all prior privacy attacks in FL.
-In particular, optimization approaches have a high image reconstruction rate in the small batch size regime.
-However, as the number of images in the batch increases, the number of reconstructed images decreases and the quality of the reconstructed images diminishes.
-On the other hand, analytic approaches also have difficulty scaling toward large amounts of data, such as with FL aggregation, often requiring extremely large FC layers to remain effective.
-Some recent works have targeted FL with secure aggregation by magnifying gradients~\cite{wen2022fishing}, making the aggregate update the same as an individual update of a particular target user~\cite{pasquini2021eluding}, or looking to solve a blind source separation problem~\cite{kariyappa2022cocktail}.
-However, these attacks still have very limited power in the aggregated setting.
+Some recent works have targeted FL with secure aggregation by magnifying gradients~\cite{wen2022fishing}, making the aggregate update the same as an individual update of a target user~\cite{pasquini2021eluding}, or looking to solve a blind source separation problem~\cite{kariyappa2022cocktail}.
+However, these attacks still have limited power in the FL setting.
 The first approach can only steal a single user image for each training round while additionally requiring multiple iterations prior to setup the attack.
-The second approach suffers from a similar limitation, only reaching a single client each round.
-However, this approach also relies on optimization techniques, i.e., cannot reconstruct images from a higher batch size than 48 on the ImageNet dataset.
-The third approach works to leak up to $1024$ images in aggregation, failing if the number is greater.
-Further, the reconstruction quality is also much lower.
+The second approach can use either analytic attacks or optimization attacks as a backbone but suffers from a similar scale limitation, only reaching a single client each round.
+The third approach can work with up to $1024$ images in aggregation for FedSGD (\# images/client $\times$ \# clients), but fails for more images. {\em {\bf Thus, no prior method is able to scale to attacking multiple clients in FedAVG with secure aggregation.}}

-The setting of aggregated gradients is interesting and especially challenging, as the number of data samples within the aggregated gradient is significantly larger than an individual update.
-The number of samples contributing to the aggregated gradient and subsequently used for recreating the original data by the malicious server, is then equal to: (Number of clients)$\cdot$(Batch size).
-The number of clients can grow in an unbounded manner in FL, while the batch size is typically below 64-128.
-This is the fundamental scaling challenge of all prior privacy attacks in FL --- they struggle with increasing batch size and they are ineffective with a large number of clients in aggregation.